-- At the beginning of each semester, students may drop a course during the first 15 instructional days with nothing noted on the transcript. - If a course is dropped between the 16th and 35th instructional day of the semester, a WP (withdrawal with a passing grade) or WF (withdrawal with an F) will be entered on the transcript.
-A WP or WF does not impact the GPA.
-If a course is dropped after the first 15 instructional days of the semester and before the last 15 instructional days of the semester, a W (withdrawal grade) will be entered on the transcript.
-A W does not impact the GPA. - If a course is dropped after the 35th instructional day If a course is dropped during the last 15 instructional days of the semester, an F will be entered on the transcript and will impact the GPA.
+- At the beginning of each semester, students may drop a course during the first 15 instructional days with nothing noted on the transcript. - If a course is dropped after the first 15 instructional days of the semester and before the last 15 instructional days of the semester, a W (withdrawal grade) will be entered on the transcript.
+A W does not impact the GPA. - If a course is dropped during the last 15 instructional days of the semester, an F will be entered on the transcript and will impact the GPA.